 Gateway Support Team

-The Belfast and South Eastern Trust have worked in partnership with Belfast & Lisburn Women’s Aid to develop a new service to support women and children who come to the attention of Social Services and are assessed as lower level domestic violence.
+The Belfast and South Eastern Trust work in partnership with Belfast & Lisburn Women’s Aid to provide a service to support women and children who come to the attention of Social Services and are assessed as lower level domestic abuse.
 The Project is funded by the Big Lottery Improving Futures Fund.

 Role of the Gateway Support Team

-The team aims to provide early intervention for women and children (Aged 4-11 years) experiencing domestic violence while using experience and expertise to provide tailored support and safety services in response to risk and need.
-Workers are also available to other professionals for consultations on other domestic violence cases.
+The team aims to provide early intervention for women and children (aged 4-11 years) experiencing domestic abuse and violence, using experience and expertise to provide tailored support and safety services in response to risk and need.
+Workers are also available to other professionals for consultations on other domestic abuse cases.